Pulsar timing arrays within rotating and expanding Universe: Abstract

 \section{Abstract}

 {Recent measurements of the four pulsar timing arrays were interpreted as a signal of the low frequency stochastic gravitational wave background.
 We show that the amplitude and angular correlations of pulsar timing residuals can be interpreted as a consequence of the vortical geodetic motions of pulsar's photons within rotating and expanding Universe.
 The resulting angular correlation curves are similar to the Hellings-Downs curve and the observed amplitude allows the estimate of the vorticity of the Universe.
-Therefore, no gravitational wave background is necessary to elucidate the pulsar timing data.}
+We show that the estimated vorticity is compatible with the observed rotation of the CMB polarization vector.}